pixie-io/pixie-demos/sql-injection-demo/README.md

 1. Relogin with username: `admin`, password: `password`

 ## Manual SQL Injection
-DVWA was designed with an SQL injection that originates from taking raw user input in a URL query parameter.
-The path of the vulernability is `http://localhost:1234/vulnerabilities/sqli/?id=<SQL-Injection-Point>&Submit=Submit#`.
+DVWA was designed with a SQL injection that originates from taking raw user input in a URL query parameter.
+The path of the vulnerability is `http://localhost:1234/vulnerabilities/sqli/?id=<SQL-Injection-Point>&Submit=Submit#`.
 An attacker could supply a crafted value for the ID query parameter which ultimately would lead to a SQL injection.